ronnyml/snowplow-wiki/setup-guide/Setting-up-Snowplow.md

 [[https://d3i6fms1cm1j0i.cloudfront.net/github-wiki/images/snowplow-architecture-6-analytics.png]]

-Now that data is stored in S3 and Redshift, you are in a position to start analyzing the event stream or data from the derived tables, if a data model has been built.
+Now that data is stored in S3 and potentially also Redshift, you are in a position to start analyzing the event stream or data from the derived tables in Redshift, if a data model has been built.
 As part of the setup guide we run through the steps necessary to perform some initial analysis and plugin a couple of analytics tools, to get you started.

 [Get started analysing Snowplow data!](getting-started-analyzing-snowplow-data)